-Activity 27: The clearance of an area of 1 hectares or more, but less than 20 hectares of indigenous vegetation, except where such clearance of indigenous vegetation is required for;

-- (i) the undertaking of a linear activity; or - (ii) maintenance purposes undertaken in accordance with a maintenance management plan.
+- The clearance of an area of 20 hectares or more of indigenous vegetation, excluding where such clearance of indigenous vegetation is required for; - (i) the undertaking of a linear activity; or - (ii) maintenance purposes undertaken in accordance with a maintenance management plan.

-Government Notice R324 (Listing Notice 3):
+Government Notice R324 (Listing notice 3) listed activities:

-Activity 12: The clearance of an area of 300 square metres or more of indigenous vegetation except where such clearance of vegetation is required for maintenance purposes undertaken in accordance with a maintenance management plan.
+- 4 The development of a road wider than 4 metres with a reserve less than 13.5 metres - The clearance of an area of 300 square metres or more of indigenous vegetation except where such clearance of vegetation is required for maintenance purposes undertaken in accordance with a maintenance management plan.